README

 - Student Sentence: โIโm glad that

-.
+chastenreminded me to add docstrings and type annotations to all of the functions inmain.py.
 It was easy to see what to fix!โ - Instructor Sentence: โ

-makes it easy for me to reliably confirm that student programs have the required coding constructs.
+chastenmakes it easy for me to reliably confirm that student programs have the required coding constructs.
 Itโs much better than using regular expressions!โ - Developer Sentence: โSince I was already familiar with XPath expressions,

-made it fun and easy for me to do an automate analysis of a Python codebase that I maintain.โ - Researcher Sentence: โIn addition to helping me quickly scan the source code of Python projects,
+chastenmade it fun and easy for me to do an automate analysis of a Python codebase that I maintain.โ - Researcher Sentence: โIn addition to helping me quickly scan the source code of Python projects,

-โs analysis dashboard lets me effectively explore the data I collect.โ
+chastenโs analysis dashboard lets me effectively explore the data I collect.โ

 - Student Sentence: โIโm glad that